 The first week we had this conundrum the whole group was cancelled.
 The second week, the leaders decided it was best to continue to meet so that we could show Bobby love and support him through this.
 That said, Bobby was in an alternate reality and didn’t think he needed help at all.

 My wife and I thought and prayed about it.
-We then decided not to go to small group that week until Bobby received some real concrete help from the leaders who promised it.
+We then decided not to go to small group that week until Bobby received some real concrete help from the church leaders who promised it.

 What did we learn?

 The interesting thing to me in this whole situation was how two different couples could act out of love for someone (Bobby, in this case) and do two completely different things.
-The leaders loved Bobby by continuing to meet so that Bobby felt included and supported.
+The leaders of the group loved Bobby by continuing to meet so that Bobby felt included and supported.
 They didn’t want him to be stigmatized.
 I think this was crucial for Bobby, and I respected their decision entirely.

 My wife and I decided not to go to the meetings because we felt that Bobby really needed help, and he wasn’t getting it.
 It was also impossible at this point to sit a room and pretend everything was fine and not say anything.
 We also felt that by going we might not help Bobby at all.